Cal State L.A. Police Arrest Professor at Debate

 Police at California State University, Los Angeles, arrested Melina Abdullah, a professor and former chair of the university’s pan-African studies department, at a mayoral debate Sunday night, the Los Angeles Times reported.

-Students and other posted videos of Abdullah being removed from the building.
+Students and others posted videos of Abdullah being removed from the building.

-Abdullah did not have a ticket for the event, although there were only 40 to 50 people in the room and there was not a visible space shortage.
+Abdullah did not have a ticket for the event, but there were only 40 to 50 people in the room and there was not a visible space shortage.

 “Debates should be public … especially at a public university,” Abdullah said via text, noting that students, faculty members and the public weren’t allowed inside “a near-empty theater.”